thecodingmachine/docker-images-php/README.md

 ```

 Beware!
 The `ARG PHP_EXTENSIONS` command must be written before the `FROM`.
 This is not a typo.

-Note: the slim image comes with literally no extensions.
-Not even "opcache" which is definitely useful performance-wise.
-We highly recommend to install at least the "opcache" extension.

 **Heads up**: if you are using multistage builds, the "ARG" variable must be put at the very top of the file (before the
 first FROM):